 When a general plan is updated, city's hire consultants to review a variety of issues.
 Among those is an economic analysis.
 One hopes that the information they provide reflect the voices of stakeholders in the community.

 In Sausalito, that's not the case.
 What they got, instead, are banal, cookie-cutter proposals, a trampling of the city's Marinship "working waterfront" history, and a failure to fully address a host of superseding hydrological and environmental concerns.

 On February 21, 2020, the City of Sausalito posted the Sausalito Draft Land Economics Study, by the Kosmont Companies.
-It has been an integral part of the Sausalito General Plan Update process.

 The Kosmont Companies describes itself as a nationally-recognized real estate & economics advisory firm serving hundreds of cities and local governments for over 33 years.
 Among other things, they offer a full range of economics & real estate advisory services including, Market and Feasibility Analyses, Fiscal Impact & Economic Benefit Studies, and Economic Development Strategies & Implementation.